SNOMED-Documents/snomed-editorial-guide/musculoskeletal-system.md

 Additional descriptions of  _leg_ and  _arm_ are permitted for concepts whose FSNs refer to  _lower limb_ and  _upper limb_ respectively.

+External sources, such as WHO Classifications, may have conventions for interpreting the meaning of phrases that contain the words  _arm_ and  _leg._ These sources may be referenced to help determine the meanings of _ International Classification of Diseases (ICD)_ terms when mapping or completing other actions.
+ICD terms may differ from common usage and will not necessarily match SNOMED CT concepts.

 ## Shoulder and hip regions, upper and lower limbs

 The shoulder region is part of the upper limb, and the hip region is part of the lower limb.
 This follows the general pattern used in the  _Foundation Model of Anatomy (FMA)_.